rkgIITBh/data-structures.github.io/HTML/analysisQuickSort.md

 <strong>Best case analysis</strong>

-The best-case occurs if the partition produces two equal subarrays, i.e., if the pivot is the median element.
+The best case occurs if the partition produces two equal subarrays, i.e., if the pivot is the median element.
 In this case, the partition sizes are:

 - one of size &lfloor;<i>n/2</i>&rfloor; and